MasssiveJuice08/morrowind-modding-with-massivejuice/src/site/notes/01 Fleeting Notes/Omnivore Frontmatter for Obsidian & Digital Garden.md

 [![Omnivore.app Logo|right wsmall](https://i.imgur.com/0YszZiM.png)](https://omnivore.app/)

-The challenge I have encountered with publishing my notes synced from Omnivore is that if a note gets resynced, it overrides the frontmatter.
+The challenge I have encountered with publishing my notes synced from [[02 Reference Notes/Omnivore/Omnivore - Saving Articles for Citations in Obsidian\|Omnivore]] is that if a note gets resynced, it overrides the frontmatter.
 Digital Garden relies on adding the frontmatter `dg-publish: true` to notes in order to publish them, and this gets removed during the resync.
 Thankfully there's a workaround – Omnivore's Obsidian plugin allows you to customise the frontmatter template for synced articles using the [Mustache](https://mustache.github.io/mustache.5.html) language, so I added the following lines to the template:

 ```
 dg-publish: true